 They press elevator buttons with their elbow

 Azat Valeev/shutterstockEveryday mistakes can raise your risk of catching a cold—and that includes touching surfaces that many, many other people have touched.
 A University of Arizona study found that a virus spreads to over 50 percent of surfaces and other employees within hours when a single person in an office is infected.
 Partha Nandi, MD, a leading physician and author of Ask Dr. Nandi, advises avoiding touching common surfaces when possible.
 Even after you wash your hands, "use a paper towel to turn off the faucet," he says.
+These are the nine signs a cold is coming--and how you can stop it.

 They drink enough water